• Menu

 Drawing of the Verdura plantation mansion.
 State Library and Archives of Florida

 Benjamin Chaires died on October 4, 1838, at the age of 52.
-He left one-tenth of his estate to his wife Sarah, including the Verdura mansion and 500 acres around it, the furniture in the mansion, a carriage, and its driver.
+He left one-tenth of his estate to his wife, Sarah, including the Verdura mansion and 500 acres around it, the furniture in the mansion, a carriage, and its driver.
 Each of his ten children received a one-tenth share of the estate as well, except for his daughter Mary Ann Chaires Burgess.
 Seemingly having disdain for his son-in-law, Chaires left Mary Ann $10,000 to be transferred to her only after the death of her husband, William Gaither Burgess, specifically stating that “William Burgess shall not have any part of the same or enjoy any benefit whatsoever.”

 In 1839, Joseph Chaires began operating his father’s Verdura plantation.
 Tax records that year showed Chaire’s estate to consist of 9,440 acres, 80 slaves, and “pleasure carriages” worth $800.
 In 1860, the US Census reported that 63 slaves at Verdura had produced 160 bales of cotton and 25,000 bushels of corn.
-Following the Civil War, however, Verdura suffered due to the loss of slave labor and a depression in the cotton market.
+Following the Civil War, however, Verdura suffered due to the loss of slave labor and the depression in the cotton market that followed.
 The main house burned in 1885, and the plantation was abandoned.
-The widow Sarah Chaires died on March 12, 1846, at Verdura.
-The Chaires family eventually sold what was left of the plantation in 1948.

 img